 - Covance in its $6.2 billion sale to LabCorp;

 - Pilgrim’s Pride in its $7.7 billion offer for Hillshire Brands and in connection with a competing offer to acquire Hillshire made by Tyson Foods;

-- Alliant Techsystems in the pending spin‑off of its Sporting Group to its shareholders and merger of its Aerospace and Defense Groups with Orbital Sciences Corporation through a tax‑free Morris Trust merger of equals, and its $985 million acquisition of Bushnell Group Holdings;
+- Alliant Techsystems in the spin‑off of its Sporting Group to its shareholders and merger of its Aerospace and Defense Groups with Orbital Sciences Corporation through a tax‑free Morris Trust merger of equals, and its $985 million acquisition of Bushnell Group Holdings;

 - Burlington Northern Santa Fe in its $44 billion sale to Berkshire Hathaway;